At a glance: Super Tuesday states and delegate counts

 Delegate count: 67

-Sanders was projected to win the state and pick up at least five delegates with Bloomberg getting at least three and Biden at least two.
+Sanders won and will pick up at least 13 delegates, with Biden and Bloomberg both getting at least five and Warren at least three.

 After Biden outperformed him in the South, Sanders is hoping states like Colorado will fuel a Super Tuesday advantage.